 Officers or directors may be removed from the Board of Directors, with or without cause, by a two-thirds (2/3) vote of the members present at a meeting called for that purpose.

-Chapters shall be governed by at least six (6) officers.
-They may include: Past-President, President, President-Elect, Secretary, Treasurer, and Program Chairman.
+Chapters shall be governed by at least seven (7) officers.
+They may include: Past-President, President, President-Elect, Program Chair, Program Co-Chair, Treasurer and Secretary.
 To qualify to serve, Executive Officers shall be a member of the North Texas Chapter for at least two years.

 6.2.1 President – The President shall preside at all Chapter and Executive Board meetings and shall be an ex-officio member of all committees.
 In the President's absence, the President-Elect shall preside over any such meeting.
 The President shall direct the activities of the chapter officers, and shall, with the consent of the board, appoint Committees deemed necessary or appropriate for conducting chapter business.
 It shall be the duty of the Chapter President to attend Regional and International Conferences during his/her term of office.
 Expenses for registration, travel, and lodging may be reimbursed by the chapter.
 It shall be the duty of the Chapter President to serve on the Region Board of Directors, but the President may designate a delegate upon approval by the Region Board of Directors.